 Ashwagandha (Withania somnifera), also known colloquially as Indian ginseng or “winter cherry,” is an evergreen herbaceous shrub endemic to India and parts of the Middle East and Africa.
-Its root and berries have a storied history of medicinal use in the Ayurvedic system of Indian medicine.
-In the Ayurvedic tradition, ashwagandha is considered a Rasayana, of an herb that yields both physiological and cognitive health benefits.
+Common in Ayurvedic medicine, ashwagandha is said to have physiological and cognitive health benefits ranging from treatment for infertility, an anti-inflammatory, an adaptogen, and more.

 Sensoril vs KSM-66 Ashwagandha